 Fine Pinot is different from other red wines.
 It seduces rather than assaults.
 It is perfumed, deep and textured.
 These are the qualities our winemaking is aimed to show.
 The rose petal, cherry, sometimes earthy aromatics combine with a supple mid-palate and a fine-grained tannic texture.
 It is the tannin which guarantees its positive, graceful aging.

 or 4 fortnightly payments of $12.50 with More info

 Excellent growing season with mild temperatures and few extremes of heat.
-1310 Heat degree days in total and low rainfall with just 132 mm of rain from October to end February.
+1250 Heat degree days in total and low rainfall with just 175 mm of rain from October to end February.
 An average season has 1270 Heat degree days and 196mm rain Oct to end February.
-Harvest on 14th March was close to our average pick date of 18th March.
-Crop levels at 1.4 kg per vine were also on our average.
+Harvest on 12th March was close to our average pick date of 18th March.
+Crop levels at less than 1 kg per vine were also lower than average.

 Early ripening, flavour concentration and generally good acid levels are enhanced by low crops because ripening is relatively quick.
 If ripening is prolonged it leaves time for the natural acids to metabolise and be lost.
 Natural acids are generally tight and harmonious and accompany a naturally low pH which I believe is fundamental to fine winemaking.